UCL/causalprog/docs/users/graph.md

 ### `evaluate` and `evaluate_down_to`

 The `evaluate` and `evaluate_down_to` algorithms evaluate the values of nodes in the graph given the values of some nodes as provided by the user.
-Each of these algorithms takes three arguments: the graph, the label of a node, and the values of any given nodes.
+Each of these algorithms takes four arguments: the graph, the label of a node, the values of any given nodes, and any parameters.
 The `evaluate` algorithm will return the evaluated value of the node whose label is passed in; the `evaluate_down_to` algrithms returns that node's value plus the value of all of its predecessors, stored as a dictionary with the node labels as keys.

 ```python
 import jax.numpy as jnp